Introduction to Ashtabula, Ohio

 You can enjoy the scenic beauty of Lake Erie while staying at Ashtabula.
 You can also enjoy the views of the long coal ramp draping at the harbor.
 The Walnut Beach offers a swimming beach, wildlife preserve, picnic tables, basketball and volleyball courts, and a great view of Ashtabula's historic lighthouse.
-You can also visit the Hubbard House, Marine museums, and the Finish American Heritage and Museum.
+You can also visit the Hubbard House, Marine museums and the Finnish American Heritage and Museum.
 Shopping can be enjoyed at Lake Avenue Shopping Center, Harbor Plaza Shopping Center and Ashtabula Plaza Shopping Center.

 The nearest airport is Youngstown-Warren Regional Airport.